kobble-git/kobble-data-common/content/tutorial.md

 ::: slide
 ### Track Item Dialog
 Select the *Presentation* radio button and add a name, title, and subtitle.
 Click the *New* button.
 Your item will be opened and displayed in the content view area.
-Click the edit button and start editing your presentation! .left}
+Click the edit button and start editing your presentation! {.left}
 :::